anttsou/qmj/README.md

-	data(companies) #Stores company names and tickers from the Russell 3000 index data(financials) #Stores financial documents for the given list of companies. data(prices) # Stores price returns and closing stock prices for the past two years. data(qualityscores) #Stores the quality scores and the scores of its components.
+	data(companies) #Stores company names and tickers from the Russell 3000 index data(financials) #Stores financial documents for the given list of companies. data(prices) # Stores price returns and closing stock prices for the past two years. data(quality) #Stores the quality scores and the scores of its components.
   ```

 qmj currently works based on the data saved in the package.
 Consequently, if you want a quality measurement of the companies currently stored in the package, call: